 Planning to use cement for your?
 Are you planning to renovate your home and need to mix some concrete?
 Or do you want to try molding cement mix to make ornaments for your home?
 Cement is a versatile construction material you can use to make almost any shape you want as long as you have a mold for it.

 However, we don’t want to just carelessly mix cement with sand and gravel to make concrete and end up having lots of waste after.
 According to the Portland Cement Association’sarticle, cement production is one of the industrial processes that emit large amounts of CO2.
-In the U.S. alone, up to 1.5% of all human-generated CO2 came from the production of cement.
+In the U.S. alone, up to 1.5% of all human-generated CO2 comes from the production of cement.
 When the cement hardens, it also stores CO2 within it that can readily escape when it breaks.
 So we want to be precise about how much cement to use for our projects.
 That way, we also minimize our CO2 footprint when dealing with cement.

 This cement calculator is a handy tool that can help you with all your cement-related needs!
 Use it to figure out how much cement you'd need when mixing mortar or concrete, or even cement and water only!
 Use it to find out how much sand and gravel to use when mixing mortar and concrete, respectively, together with how much water is recommended for a mix.
 Keep on reading to start learning more about this versatile construction material.
 Let's get mixing!